Can Grinding Your Teeth Cause Headaches?

 How it works

-Remi night guards are an effective way to protect your teeth and can help to reduce the pain.
+Remi mouth guards are an effective way to protect your teeth and can help to reduce the pain.

-The process of getting a night guard is simple.
+The process of getting a mouth guard is simple.
 First, you'll need to order and get an impression kit.
 Once you have the kit, you'll take an impression of your teeth and then send it back to the lab.
-You'll receive your custom-made night guard in the mail within a few weeks.
-Use the night guard regularly, and rest easy knowing your teeth are protected!
+You'll receive your custom-made mouth guard in the mail within a few weeks.
+Use the mouth guard regularly, and rest easy knowing your teeth are protected!

 Ana has worked for the past two years at Remi.
 She is a California-native and proud San Franciscan.
 Ana Milian RDA Head Dental Technician